 As a 20-year veteran in the adult and virtual education space, I have written more than my share of both thought pieces and scholarly articles extolling the many benefits of and advances in technology-enhanced learning.
 But I never imagined that a global pandemic might become the tipping point for rapid, large-scale adoption – which could, in turn, open the floodgates for serious research and ongoing innovation in the field.

-And as we make an ever more compelling case for harnessing the power of digital technology to deliver the promise of education, the EdTech industry will continue to reshape the culture of learning with technology-enhanced solutions that meet the needs of a rapidly changing world.
+And as we make an ever more compelling case for harnessing the power of digital technology solutions to deliver the promise of education, the EdTech industry will continue to reshape the culture of learning with education technology-enhanced solutions that meet the needs of a rapidly changing world.

 This article is written by Dr. Susan C. Aldridge, member of Firstsource EdTech Advisory Board.
 Dr.Aldridge is the former President of the University of Maryland Global campus and recently retired as President of Drexel University Online.